olery/ota_widget/README.md

 A minimal change in its structure is made in the js code just before the rendering (`function transformData`).

 ## The code
+### Built with Jekyll and published by Github pages
-This repository uses the github pages structure to build the pages into the `docs` directory.
+This repository uses the github pages structure to build the pages.
+The resulting code stays into the `docs` directory.
 You can get the code already compiled in the docs directory instead of using the source and having to learn how to code in `slim` by example.

+### Javascript
-This widget is written using components (HTML tags) rendered by [RiotJS](https://riot.js.org/).
+This widget is written using components (HTML tags) rendered by [RiotJS](https://riot.js.org/) 3.10.
+It also gets some help of the [Lowdash](https://lodash.com/) library 4.17

+### CSS
 The css styles were kept very minimalistic to make it easy for customizations.
 We use [Material Design](https://material.io/collections/developer-tutorials/#web) (Google Material Components for the Web) for organizing the boxes.
 You can identify the its classes by the `mdc-` preffix.

 For the country flags, we are using a library called [Flag Sprites](https://www.flag-sprites.com/).
 It's free for commercial use.